Sk3llington/Purple-Teaming/README.md

 - Use Restrict Access function to create an ACL that restricts access to WebDAV-enabled resources defining what is allowed and who can perform an allowed action.

 ### Identifying Reverse Shell Uploads

 #### Alarm:

-- An alarm should be triggered upon receipt of any POST request containing a form or file data of an unauthorized file type, e.g., “.php”.
+- Alarms should trigger upon receipt of any POST request containing a form or file data of an unauthorized file type, e.g., “.php”.

 #### System Hardening: